-Jefferson Rock is a rock formation on the Appalachian Trail in Harpers Ferry National Historical Park.
-It consists of several large masses of shale rock, piled one upon the other, that overlook the Shenandoah River just prior to its confluence with the Potomac River.
-The name of this landmark derives from Thomas Jefferson, who stood there on October 25, 1783.
+Jefferson Rock was a rock formation in the Appalachian Trail in Harpers Ferry National Historical Park.
+It consists of several large masses of shale rock, piled one on the other, that overlook the Shenandoah River just prior to its confluence with the Potomac River.
+The name of this landmark derives from Thomas Jefferson, who stood there on unknown date while writing his book on Virginia.
 He found the view from the rock impressive and wrote in Notes on the State of Virginia:Plan your Jefferson Rock visit and explore what else you can see and do in Harpers Ferry using our Harpers Ferry travel planner.

 This is one of the most beautiful sights I've ever seen.
 My friends and I went river tubing last year and decided to come back some time to see the village.
 We spent time walking around the historic town and climbed up the trail to see this.
 It's breathtaking!